 HBOS was taken over by Lloyd’s Banking Group Plc in 2009.

-Neil Barofsky, former special inspector for the U.S. Treasury’s Troubled Asset Relief Program and a Bloomberg Television contributing editor, talked about a secretive Goldman Sachs Group Inc. (GS) unit called Multi-Strategy Investing that wagers about $1 billion of the firm’s own funds on the stocks and bonds of companies.
+Neil Barofsky, former special inspector for the U.S. Treasury’s Troubled Asset Relief Program and a Bloomberg Television contributing editor, talked about a secretive Goldman Sachs Group Inc. (GS:US) unit called Multi-Strategy Investing that wagers about $1 billion of the firm’s own funds on the stocks and bonds of companies.

 Barofsky spoke with Erik Schatzker and Stephanie Ruhle on Bloomberg Television’s “Market Makers.”
 Bloomberg’s Max Abelson also speaks.